• Compliant Equipment

 To help, we’ve created a guide that’ll walk you through the process of establishing which one best fits your needs, depending on your next project.
 Let’s take a look now.

-Dry vs Wet Hire Defined:
+Dry Hire Meaning:

+So, what does dry hire mean?
+Dry hire is when you hire equipment only, with all that follows in its use left up to you.
 Dry hire is rarely as simple as arriving at an equipment rental store and taking off with the equipment.

-Furthermore, wet hire may also often have the option of including some extra bells and whistles alongside the additional inclusion of an operator.
+Wet hire is when you hire the equipment, and then operators come along with it.
+Furthermore, wet hire may often include some extra bells and whistles alongside the additional inclusion of an operator.

 Why Dry Hire?